Obviously work you do at your workplace under the direction of your employer counts as working time.

 Working time does not include:

-- training at a college; or
+- training at a college;

 - time taken to travel to an occasional meeting away from your workplace (e.g. setting off half an hour early to get to the location of an awayday).

-Working time does include:
+Working time does include, for example

 - time spent sleeping overnight, when 'being on the premises' is a requirement of your job, so that you could be disciplined if you left the premises without permission, for example, overnight careworkers or security guards);